-Originally built to carry the Taff Vale extension of the Newport, Abergavenny and Hereford Railway across the River Ebbw at Crumlin.
+The viaduct at Crumlin was originally built to carry the Taff Vale extension of the Newport, Abergavenny and Hereford Railway across the River Ebbw at Crumlin.

-In May 1845 the Welshman Newspaper featured a report in connection with The Welsh Railways and the Vale of Neath, it stated that ” In addition to the Welsh Midlands Railways, a new railway company has been formed and has been favourably received, the company in question is “The Newport Abergavenny and Hereford Railway” with proposed extensions to Monmouth, Brecon and Merthyr Tydvil.
-The extent of these new lines will be no doubt a national importance to the great Glamorganshire Coalfield”.
-The new Company would add 148 miles of railway at an estimated cost of £2,500,000.
+In May 1845 the Welshman Newspaper featured a report in connection with the Welsh Railways and the Vale of Neath, it stated that ” In addition to the Welsh Midlands Railways, a new railway company has been formed and has been favourably received, the company in question is “The Newport Abergavenny and Hereford Railway” with proposed extensions to Monmouth, Brecon and Merthyr Tydvil.
+The extent of these new lines will be no doubt a national importance to the great Glamorganshire Coalfield.
+The new company would add 148 miles of railway at an estimated cost of £2,500,000.
 In addition there were various extensions and branches which were not included.